Outsiders (comics): Infinite Crisis

-Former Outsiders the Technocrat and Looker are near the Breach when he explodes in the Battle of Metropolis.
-The fate of the Technocrat remains unclear, while Looker soon appears in an issue of the World War III limited series.
+Technocrat and Looker are near Breach when he explodes during the Battle of Metropolis.
+The fate of Technocrat remains unclear, while Looker soon appears in an issue of World War III.
 Roy Harper is saved by Superman from Doomsday, and Captain Marvel Jr. was sent to Earth-S when it was reformed.
 When New Earth came into existence, he went with other heroes who could fly to fight Superboy-Prime.
-In the Infinite Crisis hardcover, Freddy joined alongside the other Titans to take down the members of the Secret Society of Super Villains who tried to kill Robin.
+In the Infinite Crisis hardcover, Captain Marvel Jr. joined alongside the other Titans to take down the members of the Secret Society of Super Villains who tried to kill Robin.

 One Year Later

 After Infinite Crisis, the Outsiders are "officially" no more.
 Because of the Freedom of Power Treaty, the Outsiders have been operating covertly outside of the United States.
 Most of the members were presumed dead until a botched mission forced them to reveal their presence.
 Following the revelation of their existence, they are recruited by Checkmate to pursue missions which Checkmate cannot support publicly.
 Checkmate's assignment as part of the "CheckOut" crossover story arc involves dispatching the Outsiders to Oolong Island in China, the scene of World War III the previous year.
-The mission goes disastrously wrong when Chang Tzu captures Owen Mercer and Checkmate's Black Queen, until both sides are bailed out by Batman.
+The mission goes wrong when Chang Tzu captures Owen Mercer and Checkmate's Black Queen, until both sides are bailed out by Batman.
 In the aftermath, Nightwing decides to give Batman control of the team once more.